Regulation IX

 Leave of Absence

-- Students should apply to take Leave of Absence from their studies where they are unable to participate adequately in their programme for reasons beyond their control but they expect to be able to return to study within a limited timescale.
-Applications should be made to the relevant Dean of School in advance of the intended period of Leave of Absence.
+1. Students should apply to take Leave of Absence from their studies where they are unable to engage adequately in their programme for reasons beyond their control but they expect to be able to return to study within a limited timescale.
+Applications should be made to the relevant Dean of School in accordance with the published procedure and in advance of the intended period of Leave of Absence.
 The Dean of School will consider, in light of the reasons given by the student, whether Leave of Absence should be granted.

-31. In exceptional circumstances, the Academic Registrar may place a student on Leave of Absence, without receiving an application from the student, if the student is unable to participate adequately and the Academic Registrar considers Leave of Absence to be in the interests of that student and/or other students and staff of the University.
+34. In exceptional circumstances, the Academic Registrar may place a student on Leave of Absence, without receiving an application from the student, if the student is unable to engage adequately and/or or the continued study of the student is having a serious detrimental impact on the student and/or on other students or staff of the University.
+In such cases, the Academic Registrar will normally make the decision having considered a recommendation of the Director of Student Services and/or following application of the Fitness to Study procedure.
 The student will be informed in writing of the decision and the reasons for it.

-32. Students have the right to appeal against the decision of the Academic Registrar under paragraph 31.
+35. Students have the right to appeal against the decision of the Academic Registrar under paragraph 34.
 Appeals should normally be submitted in writing within 10 working days to the Academic Registrar's designated nominee with supporting evidence.
-In exceptional circumstances only, the Academic Registrar’s nominee may permit appeals to be considered after the 10 working day time limit has expired.
+In exceptional circumstances only, the Academic Registrar’s nominee may permit appeals to be considered after the 10 working day time-limit has expired.

 Withdrawal from the University

-34. Where a student withdraws from the University, it is that student’s responsibility to inform the Academic Registry.
+37. Where a student wishes to withdraw from the University, it is that student’s responsibility to inform the Academic Registry.

 In exceptional cases, the Academic Registrar may permit the effective withdrawal date to be backdated.